Du Queiroz

-Eduardo Santos Queiroz (born 7 January 2000), known as Du Queiroz, is a Brazilian footballer who plays as a midfielder for Russian club Orenburg on loan from Zenit Saint Petersburg.
+Eduardo Santos Queiroz (born 7 January 2000), known as Du Queiroz, is a Brazilian footballer who plays as a midfielder for Azeri club Sabah on loan from Russian club Zenit Saint Petersburg.

 Club career

 Corinthians

 Born in São Paulo, Du Queiroz joined Corinthians' youth setup in 2013, aged 13.
 He made his first team – and Série A – debut on 22 August 2021, coming on as a first-half substitute for injured Fagner in a 1–0 away win over Athletico Paranaense.

 On 14 October 2021, Du Queiroz renewed his contract until December 2024.
 He scored his first professional goal the following 17 May, netting the opener in a 1–1 Copa Libertadores draw against Boca Juniors at the La Bombonera.

 Du Queiroz bid farewell from the club on 16 June 2023, after scoring three goals in 99 matches.

 Zenit Saint Petersburg

 In January 2023, Du Queiroz agreed to join Russian Premier League club Zenit Saint Petersburg on a five-year deal from the summer of 2023, with Yuri Alberto moving in the opposite direction.

 On 12 February 2024, Du Queiroz reached agreement to join Grêmio on loan until the end of 2024 with an option to buy for 6 million euros.
 On 3 December 2024, Grêmio announced that the loan is terminated early.

 On 26 February 2025, Du Queiroz moved on a new loan to Sport Recife for the 2025 season, with an option to buy.

 On 19 August 2025, Du Queiroz was loaned by Orenburg on the Russian Premier League for the 2025–26 season.

+On 1 September 2026, Azerbaijan Premier League club Sabah announced the season-long loan signing of Du Queiroz from Zenit St.Petersburg, with the option to make the move permanent.